Quick-Thinking Officer Protects and Serves Patients and Community

 “I could see the baby’s head and the top of the shoulders.
 I’d never seen anything like that before,” Powell said.
 Powell radioed for back-up and then helped deliver the baby, right there in the back seat, before rushing mother and baby, attached by the umbilical cord, to the ED.

 “My main concern was to hurry up and get the woman to safety.
 She looked like she was in shock.
 She wasn’t even saying anything; she was just lying there.
 I didn’t even hear her crying; that scared me.
 I kept saying, ‘You’re going to be OK, you’re going to be OK.’”

 Powell had noticed the driver of the car frantically pacing while she helped deliver the baby.
 But when she returned from the ED to give him an update, he’d already left.
 It turned out he wasn’t the baby’s father or a relative of the woman, as she’d assumed; he was an Uber driver.

 “He was pacing.
 I remember the look on his face,” Powell said.
 “He was concerned about the mom, the baby – and his car!”

 Powell’s response to the situation was typical; her quick instinct to take control of an unstable situation is a characteristic that has won her departmental awards and the admiration of her colleagues.

 “She’s the queen!” one of them said.

-Powell made headlines in 2013, when she quietly cajoled a suicidal man out of jumping off the roof of the Einstein Medical Center garage, keeping him talking until police arrived.
+Powell made headlines in 2013, when she quietly cajoled a suicidal man out of jumping off the roof of a building on the Einstein Medical Center campus, keeping him talking until police arrived.

 In July of 2018, she found an unresponsive driver sitting in a large SUV that was running and in gear near the hospital entrance; the driver had his foot on the brake.
 Powell called 911, then flung open the car door and put the car in park.
 The driver was rushed to the ED and treated for a diabetic seizure.